tanim409/ExpenseTracker/README.md

 # Expense Tracker API............
-A simple REST API to track your daily expenses.
+A simple REST API to track daily expenses.
 Built with Spring Boot and MySQL.

 # What does it do ?